 The Lake Mead Railroad Tunnel Trail, a National Historic Trail located along the shores of Lake Mead in the Lake Mead National Recreation Area, is one of the most scenic hikes around this most beautiful part of Southern Nevada (and you do not have to pay the National Park fee).
 The trail offers lakeside hiking through 5 historic railroad tunnels toward the Hoover Dam.

-Look for bighorn sheep, ravens’ and owls’ nests, lizards and antelope ground squirrels as you explore this historic railway – which was built to carry supplies to the workers at the Hoover Dam.
-An easy and level hike perfect for all ages and endurance levels (the hike is approximately one-mile round-trip and very level), the trail offers unmatchable views of Lake Mead and its surrounding rock formations.
+Look for bighorn sheep, ravens’ and owls’ nests, lizards, and antelope ground squirrels as you explore this historic railway – which was built to carry supplies to the workers at the Hoover Dam.
+An easy and level hike perfect for all ages and endurance levels (the hike is approximately one-mile round-trip and it is very level), the trail offers unmatchable views of Lake Mead and its surrounding rock formations.

 Driving directions from Las Vegas: